 The Slave Address register in combination with the Slave Address Mask register (TWIn.SADDRMASK) is used by the slave address match logic to determine if a master TWI device has addressed the TWI slave.
 The Slave Address Interrupt Flag (APIF) is set to 1 if the received address is recognized.
 The slave address match logic supports recognition of 7- and 10-bits addresses, and general call address.
-When using 7-bit or 10-bit Address Recognition mode, the upper seven bits of the Address register (ADDR[7:1]) represents the slave address and the Least Significant bit (ADDR[0]) is used for general call address recognition logic.
+When using 7-bit or 10-bit Address Recognition mode, the upper seven bits of the Address register (ADDR[7:1]) represents the slave address and the Least Significant bit (ADDR[0]) is used for general call address recognition.
+Setting the ADDR[0] bit, in this case, enables the general call address recognition logic.
 The TWI slave address match logic only supports recognition of the first byte of a 10-bit address (i.e., by setting ADDRA[7:1] = "0b11110aa" where "aa" represents bit 9 and 8, or the slave address).
 The second 10-bit address byte must be handled by software.

-25.5.13 Slave Data
+27.5.13 Slave Data

+Name: SDATA

+Offset: 0x0D

+Reset: 0x00

-Name: Offset: Reset: Property: SDATA 0x0D 0x00 -
+Property: -

 Bit 7 6 5 4 3 2 1 0

-DAT A[7:0] ]
+DATA[7:0]

-Access R/W R/W R/W R/W R/W R/W R/W R/W -
+Access R/W R/W R/W R/W R/W R/W R/W R/W

+Reset 0 0 0 0 0 0 0 0